BadFerret/MasterNode-Script/README.md

 ***

 ***Step 3***
-* Choose "Cloud Computer" and then choose a server location (preferably somewhere close to you)
+* Choose "Cloud Compute" option and then choose a server location (preferably somewhere close to you)
 ![Example-Location](https://i.imgur.com/ozi7Bkr.png)
 ***